niftools/blender_niftools_addon/docs/development/design/workflow.rst

 #.
 Do the next release.
 #.
 Listen to feedback from users, and go back to step 1.

+..
+TODO: Update the string below once everything settles down from the new version transition
+..
+TODO: and make it reflect the latest development direction!

 The 0.x series is designated as purely experimental.

 Once enough features have and pass their regression test---i.e. as soon as the new addon can be considered on par